 Youth With A Mission Perth may collect and use Users personal information for the following purposes:

-We may use the email address to send User information and updates pertaining to their order.
-It may also be used to respond to their inquiries, questions, and/or other requests.
+We may use the email address a User provides voluntarily to respond to their inquiries, questions, and/or other requests.

 How we protect your information